-- Standardised account or tenancy – How you define the account or tenancy and structure it to enforce both security and accountability across your organisation as your consumption of cloud services grows.
-Tagging policies to ensure that you can control spend and properly attribute it across the organisation.
+- Standardized account or tenancy – How you define the account or tenancy and structure it to enforce both security and accountability across your organization as your consumption of cloud services grows.
+Tagging policies to ensure that you can control spend and properly attribute it across the organization.

 - Identity and access management – Defining your user ID configurations, access, and password standards.
 Creating roles and policies to enforce access controls so users can only do what they need to and nothing more.